xcart/xc5-manual/en/setting_up_x-cart_5_environment/speeding_up_your_store.md

 The **Use widget cache** option enables the internal cache of viewer classes, which is a great way to speed up the opening of pages that have static data, like product or category pages.
 This allows to skip some calculations if no changes have been made to the content.

-If you have custom mods, you may consider {% link "making some of their widgets cached" ref_RoyZCKPo %} as well.
+If you have custom mods, you may consider [making some of their widgets cached](http://devs.x-cart.com/en/design_changes/making_your_custom_widget_cached.html) as well.

 ![]({{site.baseurl}}/attachments/8224875/9437214.png?effects=drop-shadow)